Time perception: Fear

 Research suggests that the effect appears only at the point of retrospective assessment, rather than occurring simultaneously with events as they happened.
 Perceptual abilities were tested during a frightening experience — a free fall — by measuring people's sensitivity to flickering stimuli.
 The results showed that the subjects' temporal resolution was not improved as the frightening event was occurring.
 Events appear to have taken longer only in retrospect, possibly because memories were being more densely packed during the frightening situation.

-Other researchers suggest that additional variables could lead to a different state of consciousness in which altered time perception does occur during an event.
-Research does demonstrate that visual sensory processing increases in scenarios involving action preparation.
+Other researchers suggest that additional variables could lead to a different state of consciousness in which altered time perception occurs during an event.
+A 2012 research finds that visual sensory processing increases in scenarios involving action preparation.
 Participants demonstrated a higher detection rate of rapidly presented symbols when preparing to move, as compared to a control without movement.

 People shown extracts from films known to induce fear often overestimated the elapsed time of a subsequently presented visual stimulus, whereas people shown emotionally neutral clips (weather forecasts and stock market updates) or those known to evoke feelings of sadness showed no difference.
 It is argued that fear prompts a state of arousal in the amygdala, which increases the rate of a hypothesized "internal clock".
 This could be the result of an evolved defensive mechanism triggered by a threatening situation.
 Individuals experiencing sudden or surprising events, real or imagined (e.g., witnessing a crime, or believing one is seeing a ghost), may overestimate the duration of the event.